 Embroidery featuring mango motifs

-When in summers, the fruits were ripe, they were plucked carefully, and segregated according to the variety.
+In summers, the fruits would ripen They were plucked carefully, and segregated according to the variety.
 We loved desi mango, the indigenous variety, having soft pulp.
 We were asked to gather in courtyard, near the basket full of ripe mangoes in our undies, since eating this fruit can be very messy.
 We would press the fruit from all sides to soften the pulp further, and then suck the pulp, juice dripping down our arms.
 It was heavenly experience.
 We would compete with each other to see who could eat faster and more number of these fruits.
 After mango eating session, we were given good bath, and then only allowed to enter the house.

 How can I forget mentioning mouth-watering aam papad – sweet and tangy sun-dried leather of mango pulp.
 We would gather around drying papad like ants would, and our mothers had difficult time shooing us away.

 Those days cannot come back again.
 But the love for this heavenly fruit is still very strong.
-I recently read somewhere that nearly half of the mango in world is produced in India.
-Indians are so much in love with it, that they consume most of it, and only small portion is exported to other countries.
+I recently read somewhere that India produces nearly half of the mango in world.
+Indians are so much in love with it, that they consume most of it, and export only small portion to other countries.

 Mango trees can live for hundreds of years, and there are trees that are more than 300 years old, and still bearing fruits.